audreystott/microk8s-on-nimbus/README.md

 2) Know the data volume storage you would like to create, in gigabytes, e.g. 100

 3) Once you have the above two, run the following on a terminal for your Nimbus instance.
 Note that installation will take at least 15 minutes.
-Keep the terminal open and active during this time.
+Keep the terminal open and active during this time, and answer the initial prompts.

         git clone https://github.com/audreystott/microk8s-on-nimbus.git
-        cd microk8s-on-nimbus
-        ansible-playbook ansible_scripts/ansible_install_MicroK8s_with_volume.yaml -i variables
+        ansible-playbook microk8s-on-nimbus/ansible_scripts/ansible_install_MicroK8s_with_volume.yaml -i variables

 ## Add an application